Rushden: Retail

+Rushden has many supermarkets and convenience stores.

 Rushden Lakes

 A new £140 million out of town leisure and shopping centre known as Rushden Lakes Shopping Centre opened in July 2017.
 The development is situated near Waitrose just off the A45, on the site of the former Skew Bridge dry ski slope, also referred to as Rushden Lakes, which had been derelict for some years.

 The land was purchased by LXB Retail Properties for £4.5 million in 2011 and the development was later sold to The Crown Estate.
 When finalised, the development will include a cinema, shops, hotels, visitor centre, restaurants, a leisure centre and a marina, with Marks & Spencer as its flagship store.
 A link to the River Nene will also be incorporated.
 The new 244 acre facility will create around 2,000 jobs.
 Despite opposition from the local councils of Corby, Northampton, Bedford and Kettering, the Rushden Lakes proposal was approved by East Northants Council in October 2012, but the application was automatically referred to the Secretary of State.
 The Secretary of State, Eric Pickles, approved the planning application and gave the go-ahead for the Rushden Lakes development on 12 June 2014.

-Rushden Lakes the first section of the area opened on 28 July 2017, with shops such as Marks & Spencer, Primark, New Look, JD Sports and H&M opening on the same day.
-Further shops opened on both the west and east side of the retail area including shops like Hobbycraft, Sketchers and Swarovski stores.
-In July 2019 work was finished on a multiplex building which included indoor activities and a multiscreen Cineworld cinema.
+Rushden Lakes the first section of the area opened on 28 July 2017, with shop opening on the same day.
+Further shops opened on both the west and east side of the retail area.
+In July 2019 work was finished on a multiplex building which included indoor activities and a multiscreen cinema.
 While the site itself is currently complete there have been plans submitted to build further next to the site and to improve road access from the A45.